Category Archives: Nature

 Beside the mill ruins was a small playground that we let the kids play at for a little while.
 Anna and Adam played “fireman.”
 They would start at the “lookout tower”, run across the bridge, and slide down the pole to go on their fire call.
 I enjoyed watching the imagination of my children at work.

-Austin decided to try the fire pole out, passively of course.
-Then he climbed back up the pole and gave me a big smile when he saw I had got a picture of him.
-Adam ran back to the bridge and grabbed both chains and shook it like crazy…”Earthquake!”
-It was time to head out on our hike though the kids thought it was much too soon.
-I was afraid they would get wore out on the playground and not feel like walking the hiking trail.
+Austin decided to try the fire pole out, passively, of course.
+Then he climbed back up the pole and gave me a big smile when he saw I had gotten a picture of him.
+Adam ran back to the bridge and grabbed both chains and shook them like crazy…”Earthquake!”
+It was time to head out on our hike, though the kids thought it was much too soon.
+I was afraid they would get worn out on the playground and not feel like walking the hiking trail.

 We drive around to the hiking parking area.
-After a quick stop at the little store to get a hiking trail map, we go and look at the sign.
+After a quick stop at the little store to get a hiking trail map, we went and looked at the sign.
 The yellow markers are for a 3/4 mile hike one way, the blue is for a 2-mile hike (assuming one way), and the white is for the 20-mile hike (unsure if it is one way or not).
 Stewart asks, “Are we going for the twenty?”
 “Have you lost your mind!!??”
 I reply, unsure if he is serious or not.”Goodness, that is as far as Zavalla is from Lufkin.”
 I think that registered in his mind a little better.
-I told him I think that the small trail will do fine, round trip it will be a mile and a half.
-That is a good size when you have little kids and out of shape, folks walking it.
+I told him I think that the small trail will do fine, round trip, it will be a mile and a half.
+That is a good size when you have little kids and out-of-shape folks walking it.

-I told Adam, “We have to follow the yellow markers to stay on the trail we need to be on, so you watch for them OK.”
-We start off, Austin toting his Science Pack and his “hiking” stick and the two little ones in the lead.
+I told Adam, “We have to follow the yellow markers to stay on the trail we need to be on, so you watch for them, OK.”
+We start off, Austin toting his Science Pack and his “hiking” stick, and the two little ones in the lead.
 I remind them to watch for snakes and to slow down.
-Every time we passed a marker on the tree Adam would announce, “Blue, white, yellow.”
+Every time we passed a marker on the tree, Adam would announce, “Blue, white, yellow.”
 “Blue, white, yellow.”
 “Blue, white, yellow.”
-This became old pretty quick, so I told him just tell us when it is no longer all three colors.
+This became old pretty quick, so I told him to just tell us when it is no longer all three colors.

-Adam was in the lead walking like he was a man on a mission.
+Adam was in the lead, walking like he was a man on a mission.
 We could barely keep up with him.
 He was pretty determined to find the trail marker that would tell us which path to take.
-Anna was trying to out run him and had to be called back so she flashes me her mischievous grin.
+Anna was trying to outrun him and had to be called back, so she flashed me her mischievous grin.

 We come to a wildlife viewing booth, so we stop for a photo op.
-We set and look out the viewing area, we saw a few butterflies and noticed bird and squirrel houses on different trees.
+We sat and looked out in the viewing area, and we saw a few butterflies and noticed bird and squirrel houses on different trees.
 Stewart says jokingly, “Que the deer.”
-We were all talking and laughing and Adam scolds, “You guys be quiet or the deer won’t come out!”
-I laughed and explained daddy was only joking, and that the deer were not going to come out right now anyway.
+We were all talking and laughing, and Adam scolds, “You guys be quiet, or the deer won’t come out!”
+I laughed and explained that Daddy was only joking, and that the deer were not going to come out right now anyway.

-Those crazy kids of mine are photo hogs I swear.
+Those crazy kids of mine are photo hogs, I swear.
 They found a fallen tree and “Boom!” up they go “surfing.”
-“Mom take a picture!”
+“Mom, take a picture!”
 We look at a few more trees, “Looks like a Tornado must have come through here.”
 I decide.
 I point out how the tree was twisted and broken, not just fallen over.
-We hurry to catch up with Austin and Stewart, who has started leading the way.
+We hurry to catch up with Austin and Stewart, who have started leading the way.

-Finally, we come to the fork in the trail and Adam walks right by it.
-I ask him if he was still watching for our trail markers, oops, he had forgotten with all the other things we were looking at.
-Anna races to look for the marker we was at and she pointed the way, much to Adam’s disappointment, she can be such a little stinker to her brother.
+Finally, we come to the fork in the trail, and Adam walks right by it.
+I asked him if he was still watching for our trail markers, oops, he had forgotten with all the other things we were looking at.
+Anna races to look for the marker we were at, and she points the way.
+Much to Adam’s disappointment, she can be such a little stinker to her brother.

 We come across a big vine hanging beside the trail.
-Of course my two little monkeys have to try to climb it but much to my surprise, my biggest monkey has to also.
+Of course, my two little monkeys have to try to climb it, but much to my surprise, my biggest monkey has to also.
 Maybe Stewart was playing Tarzan, who knows?
-I am just glad that he is a man who can be silly and have fun and makes me laugh.
-Austin is completely unimpressed, as most teens are when there is such antics going on.
+I am just glad that he is a man who can be silly and have fun and make me laugh.
+Austin is completely unimpressed, as most teens are when there are such antics going on.

-We walk along a bit more and Stewart calls out, “Hey guys look!
+We walk along a bit more, and Stewart calls out, “Hey, guys, look!
 Beaver chew marks!”
 Sure enough, this area had beaver chews on almost every tree.
-We look out in the water and see how he dammed up the back end of the lake and we see a clump of brush that is probably his home.
-The beaver had chewed on some trees that were way to big for him to carry off.
-Anna being silly pretends to gnaw a tree like the beaver.
+We look out in the water and see how he dammed up the back end of the lake, and we see a clump of brush that is probably his home.
+The beaver had chewed on some trees that were way too big for him to carry off.
+Anna, being silly, pretends to gnaw a tree like a beaver.
 “With those big ol’ teeth of yours, you probably could!” we tease her.
-She just laughs and shines her big beautiful pearly whites.
+She just laughs and shines her big, beautiful, pearly whites.
 She is such a carefree soul.

-The cypress tree was growing a bunch of Cypress’ knees up beside the bricked area of the lake so we stop to take a picture.
-Adam tries to climb a tree, then he and Anna hug the huge pine tree.
+The cypress tree was growing a bunch of cypress knees up beside the brick area of the lake, so we stopped to take a picture.
+Adam tries to climb a tree, and then he and Anna hug the huge pine tree.
 My little tree huggers, I am so proud.

-We make it back to the main part of the park and come to the Amphitheatre .
+We make it back to the main part of the park and come to the Amphitheatre.
 We play “church” for a little bit.
-“This is my kind of church !
+“This is my kind of church!
 Right out here with GOD.
-Adam, go ahead and preach son!”
+Adam, go ahead and preach, son!”
 I urge.
-He steps out from behind the “pulpit” and says “I’m too short!”
-Austin is looking at the other “pulpit” and Anna has to come see if he is finding anything worth looking at, but no, nothing there.
-I tell them to line up for church so I can take a picture, Stewart looks mighty “at home” behind that pulpit.
+He steps out from behind the “pulpit” and says, “I’m too short!”
+Austin is looking at the other “pulpit,” and Anna has to come see if he is finding anything worth looking at, but no, nothing there.
+I tell them to line up for church so I can take a picture, and Stewart looks mighty “at home” behind that pulpit.

 The view of the lake was wonderful.
 We walk out on the pier and look around.
 Austin looks through his binoculars to see if he can see the beavers in their homes, but no luck.

 We had a really good time at Ratcliff.
-I believe someday soon we will have to camp here because there is much more to do in this park than in the ones local.
+I believe someday soon we will have to camp here because there is much more to do in this park than in the local ones.

 ~Becky~